 Following this potentially lethal bat tossing by Cobb, Mays states Red Sox shortstop Everett Scott "picked it up and brought it in and I walked back to Cobb and shoved it out at him.
 Just as he reached for it I pulled it back.
 Again I stuck it out at him, and when he reached for it this time I let it fall to the ground.
 For a minute or two he refused to pick it up, but then did so when the umpire ordered," added Mays.
 "Cobb tries to get the goat of every young pitcher.
 If a look or hot words could have killed me, I would be inhabiting a wooden kimono now."

-Such an incident compels a 1920 ghost jury or 2020 Early Era Baseball Hall Of Fame Committee member to question if Mays' courageous ability, as a rookie, to stand up to the world renowned toughness of Ty Cobb was the actual birth place of his own unpleasant public persona?
+Such an incident compels a 1920 ghost jury or a 2024 Hall Of Fame Overview Committee to question if Mays' courageous ability, as a rookie, to stand up to the world renowned toughness of Ty Cobb was the actual birth place of his own unpleasant public persona?
 Should a man and ball player from this antiquated window of time need room to be who he has to be in order to survive within such a distressed environment of this intemperate and unprotected baseball era?

 Furthermore, we have the same Ty Cobb previously testifying here before you with honest assessment and stating "I believe it is for no one to say that there was purposeful intent behind that fatal pitch; there is absolutely no one, then or now, who could prove it."